-2.5.
-Total viable count of bacteria
+2.5.Total viable count of bacteria

-Two fish from each district were subjected to bacteriological investigation as follows.
-At first each fish was examined for its clinical sign of disease and disorders.
+At first each Koi fish was examined for its clinical sign of disease and disorders.
 A drop of blood was dissolved on TSA plate for colony counting.
 The fish was dissected immediately after clinical examination.
-The portions of kidney, liver and intestine were removed, weighed on an electric balance and kept in a sterilized pastel mortar for crushing.
-Each organ was crushed with physiological saline in the ratio of 0.1 g of organ: 0.9 ml of PS to make stock solution.
+The portions of skin, gill, kidney, liver and intestine were removed, weighed on an electric balance and kept in a sterilized pastel mortar for crushing.
+Each organ was crushed with physiological saline in the ratio of 0.1 g of organ: 0.9 ml of PBS to make stock solution.
 Eight decimal dilutions were prepared by transferring 0.1 ml from the earlier test tube to the next.
 These eight tubes were designated as 10-1, 10-2, 10-3, 10-4, 10-5, 10-6, 10-7 and 10-8.
-Two samples of 0.1 ml from 10-2 and 10-3 in case of liver and kidney; 10-3 and 10-4 in case of intestine were transferred to AIM medium to get only the colonies of Aeromonas.
-Another two samples of same dilution were transferred to TSA for total bacterial colony counting.
+Two samples of 0.1 ml from 10-2 and 10-3 in case of liver and kidney; 10-3 and 10-4 in case of intestine were transferred to Aeromonas isolation medium (AIM) to get only the colonies of Aeromonas spp.